mmistakes/made-mistakes-jekyll/src/_posts/work/2017-03-30-basically-basic-jekyll-theme.md

 ---
-title: "Basically Basic, a Jekyll Theme"
+title: "Basically Basic, a Jekyll theme"
 excerpt: "Your new Jekyll default theme."
 last_modified_at: 2018-02-06T11:15:59-05:00
 image: